Grilled Chicken Satay with Peanut Sauce

 -

-If using wooden skewers, soak them in water for 20 to 30 minutes so they do not scorch.
+If using wooden skewers, soak them in water for at least 20 minutes to prevent burning on the grill.

-In a bowl whisk together soy sauce, lime juice, olive oil, honey, minced garlic, minced ginger, curry powder, cumin, smoked paprika, and black pepper until glossy and emulsified.
+In a medium bowl, whisk together soy sauce, lime juice, olive oil, honey, garlic, ginger, curry powder, cumin, paprika, and pepper.

-Toss the chicken in the marinade until every piece is coated, then cover and chill for 30 minutes and up to 4 hours for deeper flavor.
+Add chicken tenderloins, toss until every piece is coated, then cover and refrigerate for 30 minutes or up to 4 hours.

 -